 - Priority Inbox: Spike sorts and manages your email for you.
 Priority Inbox puts all your most important mail upfront while filing away less important emails for you to check later.

-- Advanced search: No need to endlessly search threads.
+- Super search: No need to endlessly search threads.
 This feature allows you to search any keyword or file across your entire inbox.
 And just like that, you can find anything with a click of a button.
 File management has never been easier.

 - Real-Time Email Awareness: Real-time awareness is now brought to email.
 Spike integrated the best of instant messenger’s responsive design with the advanced function of email to create a modern-day email that enhances communication.